AMP Limited: 2019 - Present

 In July 2021, the Australian Securities & Investments Commission launched a case against AMP in the Federal Court, seeking pecuniary penalties and orders to publish an apology over the 'fee for no service' scandal, where the company would deduct a fee from client's accounts without performing a service.
 In September 2022, AMP was fined $14.6 million by the Federal Court.
 AMP had, as of August 2022, paid back $627 million to 331,994 customers affected by the scandal.

-2018 - present

-AMP board appointed Franceso De Ferrari as Chief Executive Officer of AMP Limited on 1 December 2018.